SBU-BMI/quip_classification/dockerfile/readme.md

 ## Docker description

-Explain how to build and run docker image to generate whole slide image prediction heatmaps.
+This document explains how to build and run a docker image to generate whole slide image prediction heatmaps.

 ### Building the docker: